Do I need life insurance?

 What is the purpose of life insurance?

 Generally, life insurance policyholders intend for the death benefit to help cover their beneficiaries’ financial needs in the event of their passing.
+If you have dependents who rely on you financially, you may want to consider life insurance.

 When is life insurance generally purchased?